aflahahamed/Twitter-scarper/README.md

 # Twitter-scarper
 This is a scraper for twitter data using Tweepy library.
-Tweepy is an easy to use python library for accessing Twitter API.
+Tweepy is an easy-to-use python library for accessing Twitter API.
 The documentation for the library is at http://docs.tweepy.org/en/latest/install.html

 # Problem Statement
 To scrape data for specific user or ceratin topic available on twitter.